RuleWorld/BNGTutorial/README.md

 : Simple model illustrating synthesis and degradation of molecules.
 Also, demonstrates use of `saveConcentrations()` and `resetConcentrations()` to save and restore initial conditions and to compare model simulated with two different methods.
 Introduces `generate_network()` command.

 [`toggle.bngl`](SynDeg/toggle.bngl)
 : Simple model of a two-gene toggle switch describing the synthetic circuit of Gardner, Cantor, and Collins.
-Demonstrates use of the `bifuracate()` command to identify hysteresis loops in a potentially bistable system.
+Demonstrates use of the `bifurcate()` command to identify hysteresis loops in a potentially bistable system.
 Model also demonstrates stochastic transitions between metastable states that could represent cell phenotypes.

 **Exercise:** Make a simple model of an auto-regulating gene in which the gene product P dimerizes and binds to the promoter to block transcription.